'No decision on Derby points deduction'

 Under the EFL's profit and sustainability rules Derby can make losses of no more than £39m over three seasons.

-But having had the way they account for players - known as amortisation - judged to breach the EFL's rules, the league has re-examined the club's accounts to see if they did go over the £39m loss level.
+But having had the way they account for players - known as amortisation - judged to breach the EFL's rules, the club's accounts have been re-examined by the league to see if they did go over the £39m loss level.

-Amortisation rules should see the cost of any transfer fee accounted for evenly over the length of that players' contract - so a £5m fee over a five-year deal would be charged as £1m per year and worth zero come the end of the contract period.
+Amortisation rules should see the cost of any transfer fee accounted for evenly over the length of that player's contract - so a £5m fee over a five-year deal would be charged as £1m per year, and worth zero come the end of the contract period.

-However, Derby gave players a 'residual value' - meaning that at the end of the contract they still had a value to the club's accounts which would help the Rams cut costs - a practise which it is claimed is not in line with generally accepted accounting principles.
+However, Derby gave players a 'residual value' - meaning that at the end of the contract they still had a value to the club's accounts which would help the Rams cut costs - a practice which it is claimed is not in line with generally accepted accounting principles.

-"In an attempt to resolve all remaining issues with the EFL in regard to its P&S submissions the club provided the EFL with information prior to last month's deadline and this remains under review by the League's Executive," an EFL statement read.
+"In an attempt to resolve all remaining issues with the EFL in regard to its P&S submissions the club provided the EFL with information prior to last month's deadline and this remains under review by the league's executive," an EFL statement read.

-"In any disciplinary matter, the EFL will always consider whether it can be concluded by way of an Agreed Decision as per EFL Regulation 85.
+"In any disciplinary matter, the EFL will always consider whether it can be concluded by way of an agreed decision as per EFL regulation 85.

-"An Agreed Decision, which is subject to independent ratification, is deemed appropriate in circumstances which justify the conclusion of an effective and equitable resolution without a referral to a disciplinary commission.
+"An agreed decision, which is subject to independent ratification, is deemed appropriate in circumstances which justify the conclusion of an effective and equitable resolution without a referral to a disciplinary commission.

 "There are no timescales for this matter to be concluded and the league will not be providing any further comment at this time."

-In March 2019 Birmingham City were docked nine points for breaching profit and sustainability rules while Sheffield Wednesday saw a 12-point deduction reduced to six points on appeal last season.
+In March 2019 Birmingham City were docked nine points for breaching profit and sustainability rules, and Sheffield Wednesday saw a 12-point deduction reduced to six points on appeal last season.

-Had the Owls not been deducted points Derby would have been relegated from the Championship after they finished three points above the Yorkshire club.
+Had the Owls not been deducted points Derby, who in consequence finished three points above the Yorkshire club, would have been relegated from the Championship.

-Derby had a second charge related to the sale price of Pride Park to owner Mel Morris dismissed by a independent disciplinary commission.
+Derby had a second charge related to the sale price of Pride Park to owner Mel Morris dismissed by an independent disciplinary commission.

 The charges related to the valuation of Pride Park when it was sold to Morris for £80m, despite it previously being listed as worth £41m.